easybuilders/easybuild-tutorial/docs/jsc/README.md

-Given the proliferation of toolchains required at our site, JSC has put a lot of effort into increasing the capabilities of the `--try-toolchain` option and has recently introduced the option
-`--try-update-deps` to more easily adopt upstream changes and adapt them to our environment.
+Given the proliferation of toolchains required at our site, JSC has put a lot of effort into increasing the capabilities of the `--try-toolchain` option and has recently introduced the `--try-update-deps` experimental option to more easily adopt upstream changes and adapt them to our environment.

 ### Custom module naming scheme

 By default
-EasyBuild includes both the flat and hierarchical schemes and these can be leveraged as examples for custom schemes.
+EasyBuild includes both the flat and hierarchical module naming schemes and these can be leveraged as examples for custom schemes.
 JSC employs such a
-[custom scheme (based closely on the hierarchical scheme)](https://github.com/easybuilders/JSC/blob/master/Custom_MNS/2019a/flexible_custom_hierarchical_mns.py) to control the exact structure of the hierarchy and the naming of some specific modules (such as
+[custom scheme (based closely on the standard hierarchical scheme)](https://github.com/easybuilders/JSC/blob/master/Custom_MNS/2019a/flexible_custom_hierarchical_mns.py) to control the exact structure of the hierarchy and the naming of some specific modules (such as